-Take your great idea from the laboratory into the marketplace with I-Corps @ UCI Applied Innovation
+Take your great idea from the lab to the marketplace

 The I-Corps curriculum is based on real-world, hands-on, immersive learning that involves finding customers and understanding their problems in order to achieve a product/market fit.
 Participants are expected to engage with other teams and share with the class what they learn each week—constructive feedback to other classmates is expected.

-- Attend one orientation session (see dates and deadlines) – RSVP here
+Attend one orientation session (see Dates and Deadlines).

-- All UCI graduate students, postdoctoral scholars, faculty, and recently alumni are eligible to apply.
+All UCI graduate students, postdoctoral scholars, faculty, and recent alumni are eligible to apply.
 It is required that participants apply to this program as a team of at least two people.
 We do not recommend that teams apply with more than four participants.

 **If you are unable to identify an Academic Lead, another student/postdoc or technological expert can be replaced as the “scientific leader”.